MicrosoftDocs/dynamics-365-fraud-protection/content/pp-architecture-abstract.md

 ![Overview of how Fraud Protection purchase protection works.](media/pp-architecture-abstract1.png)

-Here is an explanation of the numbered elements in the illustration:
+Here's an explanation of the numbered elements in the illustration:

 - **Device fingerprinting (1)** – Device fingerprinting lets you collect crucial device telemetry during online actions.
 The data includes hardware information, browser information, geographic information, and the Internet Protocol (IP) address.
 This feature is based on artificial intelligence (AI) and can be used as input to the fraud assessments process.
 Device fingerprinting can be deployed for both browser-based and mobile-based applications.
 A Java-based web software development kit (SDK) is available, as are iOS, Android, and React Native SDKs for mobile applications.
 - **Transaction payload (2)** – The transaction payload contains transaction-related information that clients pass to Fraud Protection.
 This data is compared to data that is already in the Fraud Protection network, where the machine learning model analyzes the data for linkages.